moloco/docs/android-sdk/BANNER.md

 mMolocoView.loadAd();
 mMolocoView.setBannerAdListener(this);

-// Add some custom keywords on an Ad request parameter.
+// Add some custom keywords to an ad request parameter.
 // It is only available adding an only one keyword for each method call. mMolocoView.addKeyword("sample1");
 mMolocoView.addKeyword("sample2");